serversideup/docker-php/README.md

 ### Automated tasks executed on every container start up
 We automatically look at your Laravel `.env` file and determine if theses tasks should be run.

-If your `APP_ENV != local`(any environment other than local development), we will automatically run these repetative tasks for you every time the container spins up:
+If your `APP_ENV != local`(any environment other than local development), we will automatically run these repetitive tasks for you every time the container spins up:

 **Database Migrations:**
 ```sh